 - To raise money through fundraising and through activities at the school

 - To maintain a watching brief on the special character of the school

 - To produce an annual newsletter and distribute it to all financial members of the Association

 - To assist the school with funds for specific projects, such as the outdoor area and in the Chapel

 - To encourage students leaving the school to become continuing members of the school family by joining the Old Girls’ Association

 All leavers are offered the opportunity to become Life Members by paying a one-off fee at the conclusion of their days at Nga Tawa.

-Our archivist is continually updating our database and would love to hear from Old Girls, former parents or staff with their news.
+Our archivist, Sally Patrick is continually updating our database and would love to hear from Old Girls, former parents or staff with their news.

-Contact the Nga Tawa Old Girls Association via Facebook or by sending us an email here
+You can contact the Nga Tawa Old Girls Association or our archivist via Facebook or by sending us an email here